Practical checklist for students

-- If you live in a shared apartment or corridor, make a Covid-plan with your housemates in advance – does everyone know what to do if someone gets sick?
-It’s always better to talk about it beforehand.
-Make sure that your plan does not contradict any information given by the housing provider/landlord or any Swedish authority.
+- If you live in a shared apartment or corridor, make a Covid-plan together with your housemates that does not contradict any guidelines set by the housing provider or any Swedish authority.

-- Stay updated by checking our corona webpage for current students, as well as through any information communicated to you from your faculty and/or coordinator.
-See faculty-specific coronavirus information here.
+- Stay updated by checking our corona-webpage for current students, as well as through any information communicated to you by your faculty and/or coordinator.

 - Update your contact information at passport.lu.se so that we can always reach you.

-- Do not participate in class or other meetings with other people if you have any symptoms at all.
+- Do not participate in class or any other type of physical meetings with other people if you have any symptoms at all.

 What to do if you get sick?

-- In case of a serious medical emergency, call 112 (Sweden’s emergency number).
+- In case of a serious medical emergency, call Sweden’s emergency number 112.

-- If you test positive for Covid-19, you will receive further information, instructions and rules of conduct that you can also find on the Region Skåne website (PDF).
+- If you test positive for Covid-19, you will receive further information, instructions and rules of conduct from your healthcare provider.

 - Go home directly if you are in class or any other public space and start to feel unwell.

-- Follow the Covid-plan for your accommodation mentioned above.
+- If you have housemates, follow the Covid-plan for your accommodation mentioned above.